-With a stage name like Bob Rock, the man born Robert Jens Rock on April 19, 1954, had two obvious career alternatives: rolling boulders around a quarry or producing rock and roll albums.
+With a name like his, the man born Robert Jens Rock on April 19, 1954, had two obvious career alternatives: rolling boulders around a quarry or producing rock 'n' roll albums.
 Luckily for many of the genre's most famous acts, Rock pursued the second vocation and earned multiple platinum-selling awards for himself and his superstar clients.
 So many, in fact, that we felt compelled to celebrate his efforts with a list of Top 10 Bob Rock-Produced Albums.

 'The Blitz' (1984)